BantosBen/BantosBen/README.md

 - Android developer
 - Kotlin
 - Java
-- PHP
+- PHP (Laravel & Slim Frameworks)
+- REST API Development
-- - :zap: I love android development
+- - :zap: I love android and backend development
 - 🌱 I’m passionate in android development and easy in grabbing new programming concepts -
 <!-- - 📫 How to find me: